ambiguousname/ambiguousname.github.io/drafts/fortran_format.md

 [^printing]: `PRINT F,` and `WRITE(*, F)` are the same statement.
 For consistency, we'll be using `WRITE(*, F)` for the rest of this post.

-This can have undesirable behavior.
+This can have undesirable consequences.
 Notice in the above example that there's a space in front of `I`.
-That tends to really bug me when it comes to printing out variables, personally.
+That can be irritating if you're exacting in your whitespacing standards.
 In fact, by convention, [all of FORTRAN's list-directed output requires a "blank character" at the beginning of each new line](https://wg5-fortran.org/N001-N1100/N692.pdf#G15.74858).
 If you want greater control of whitespacing, you'll need to use a format specifier:

 <iframe tabindex="-1" src="https://ambiguous.name/fortran-format-web-demo/?stmt=%22I+have+exactly%22%2C+I2%2C+%22apples%22&type=Format+Specification&variables=i%3D20#output-text" class="embed-iframe" height="180" title='10 FORMAT("I have exactly", I2, "apples") WRITE(*, 10) 20 !
 OUTPUTS "I have exactly20apples"'>
 </iframe>